How to Secure Video Streaming for Your Enterprise

 • Leaked corporate acquisition news can undermine corporate marketing strategies and seriously dampen announcement day performance.

 Security risks exist across the entire enterprise video life cycle.
-Employees might create video content that includes sensitive enterprise data before distributing it to public networks and channels where it is beyond the purview of your internal security team.
-Even for live streaming broadcasts and on-demand video hosted on internal networks, malicious actors might exploit unsecured networks to deploy ransomware, encrypt data, and exfiltrate sensitive information for financial gain.
+Employees might create video content that includes sensitive company data before distributing it to public networks and channels where it is beyond the purview of your internal security team.
+Even for live streaming broadcasts and on-demand video hosted on internal storage solutions, malicious actors might exploit unsecured networks to deploy ransomware, encrypt data, and exfiltrate sensitive information for financial gain.

-When you invest in an enterprise video platform, it’s critical it has a comprehensive security feature set needed to protect data at every possible production stage and attack vector.
+When you invest in an enterprise video platform, it must have a comprehensive security feature set to protect data at every possible production stage and attack vector.

 Enterprise video security is a multifaceted approach to video data and content protection that requires several layers of governance to control user access and safeguard sensitive data against the latest threats in your industry.